Coastal Grade. What does it actually mean??

 Stainless steel 316 is valued for its anti-corrosive properties, making it a great material to use around your coastal property.
 Along with many other ingredients it contains chromium, which gives its anti-corrosive properties.

-The chromium in 316 does oxidise over time which is where you might see the stainless steel start to tarnish but it is only a very thin layer and in fact, acts as a barrier against further oxidisation and corrosion.
-This can be removed by cleaning the metal with a stainless-steel cleaner to restore its natural beauty.
+The chromium in 316 does oxidise over time which is where you might see the stainless steel start to tarnish.
+This can generally be removed by cleaning the metal with a stainless-steel cleaner to restore its natural beauty.

 Fun Fact: Stainless steel is recyclable.
 It can also be woven and worn!